Franz Reichelt: Aftermath

-After Reichelt's death, the authorities became wary of granting permission for any further parachute experiments using the Eiffel Tower.
+After Reichelt's death, authorities became wary of granting permission for any further parachute experiments using the Eiffel Tower.
 Though they continued to grant permissions for parachute dummy drops, some hopeful inventors – such as a man named Damblanc, who wished to try his "helicopter parachute" from the second platform – were refused permission to conduct tests, and even applications for aviation experiments not involving the tower came under renewed scrutiny.
-More recently, the tower has been the scene of a number of illicit base jumps.
+More recently, the tower has become the scene of a number of illicit base jumps.
 A Norwegian man died in 2005 after losing his canopy while attempting a promotional jump for a clothing firm – the first parachuting death at the tower since Reichelt.
 A sanctioned stunt jump for the 1985 James Bond film A View to a Kill was successful.